night010392/ERC20_Token/README.md

     3-2-3.1.
 R_Black: restrict specific account from calling function of contract.
     3-2-3-2.
 R_BlackUN: relieve the restrcition of specific account from calling function of contract.
     3-2-3-3.
 R_Black_List: list all accounts under the restriction from calling function of contract.
+   #### 3-2-4.
+Halt the contract. ####
+   Contract may sufferred from improper operation should be halted immediately.
+   Design this function to solve this situation.
+   Also design the function to relieve the halt.

+   3-2-4-1.
+R_Stop: Halt all operation of contract except R_StopUN.
+   3-2-4-2.
+R_StopUN: relieve the halt of all operation of contract.